rseward/photoshare/tasks.md

 - When eextracting photo EXIF data increment the database metadata_extraction_attempted field along with the datetime_taken and geolocation fields.
 - Add the percentage of files processed to the progress log messages.
 - Modify indexer.py to have an "--folder" option that allows the user to specify a folder to index.
 If the folder is not specified, index the entire PHOTOSHARE_PHOTO_DIR folder.

-### new photo slideshow feature

-- seperate the slideshow features into the own seperate end points to make the logic more modular.
-- Revise the new photo end point to query the database for the top 1000 photos ordered by datetime_added descending.
-Select a random photo from this result and return that photo from the "new" endpoint.
-- Create a new unit test for the new photo end point.
-Verify when the end point is executed in sequence it does not return the same photo.